What is Information Architecture?

 URL Structure and Breadcrumbs

-In order to ensuring that your website is utilize proper URL and breadcrumb structure each page needs to be nested properly.
+In order to ensure your website is using the proper URL and breadcrumb structure, each page needs to be nested properly.
 For more information on how to properly nest pages please visit our training guide for help.